-The College’s Designated Safeguarding Officer is Peter Roberts – Deputy Principal.
-In Peter’s absence contact Alexa George – Welfare and Additional Learning Support Co-Ordinator or Jenny King – Welfare Officer via main reception.
+The College’s Designated Safeguarding Officer is Emma Hart.
+In Emma’s absence contact Alexa George – Welfare and Additional Learning Support Co-Ordinator or Jenny King – Welfare Officer via main reception.

 Parent Zone:Top tips for parents to manage their children’s online activity…….

 - No devices in the bedroom – keep their phone/tablet/games consoles and charger downstairs so they aren’t tempted to stay up late playing games.

 - Check out new games or websites they are asking about by going to www.commonsensemedia.org this fab website will let you search for games, apps, and films to see what the content is and if it is age appropriate for your child.

 - Remind your child that when they meet people online, they can’t be sure who they really are, so it’s not safe to share personal pictures and information with them.

 - Remember to report any inappropriate content and or comments direct to the social network, app and/or gaming site it appears on and they will take it down and possibly ban the user from their site.

 - Talk to your child about their favourite games, websites and apps to find out more about their online life.
 They will be more likely to come to you if they are worried about something they see or do online if you show an interest.